kuokuo123/otter-launcher/README.md

 - [overlay] includes options releated to image integration
 - [[modules]] can be configured through bash scripting in an unlimited number

 All the available options are listed below.
-Check [more examples for module config](https://github.com/kuokuo123/otter-launcher/wiki) at the wiki page.
+Check [more examples](https://github.com/kuokuo123/otter-launcher/wiki) for module setup at the wiki page.

 ``` toml
 [general]